 Should I leave now?
 No, I don't think so.
 It would be better to prepare myself first.
 I might need supplies.
 And what better place to find supplies than Cog Nation?
 I feel like I should visit the city one last time.

-And so he flew to the east, far to the east.
-Fast and high he went until the city lights faded and there was nothing left but a great black sea beneath him.
+And so, he flew to the east, far to the east.
+Fast and high he went until the city lights faded, and there was nothing left but a great black sea beneath him.

-The city was perpetually stuck in sunset, the sunset that reminded him of those memories from his past, of the cogs.
+The city was perpetually stuck in sunset, the sunset that reminded him of those memories years ago, of the cogs.
 He remembered the time he found his father, when they stood on the roof and saw the end of all their fears.
 He felt a pang in his heart as nostalgia overwhelmed him.
 It appeared so wonderful that he forgot for a moment what he was doing here.
 Then he saw the needle skyscraper, the former headquarters of Cogs Incorporated.
 He landed his tiny ship on the roof and stepped outside.
 It was surprisingly warm outside.
 He looked out over the city and marveled at it.

 He sat down and thought about everything.
 He thought about how he had left Toontown, his best friend, his career, and everything else.
-He thought about the meaning of his life and of the darkness.
+He thought about the meaning of his life and the meaning of the darkness.
 He thought about how confused he was, and how worried he was, and he didn't know if he was up to this job or not.
 All he could do was watch the sunset until his thinking was interrupted by the sound of an engine behind him.

 "What do you mean?"

 "Toontown is full of so much filth that even the sun has abandoned it.
 Was it all because of the portal closing?
 I don't get the significance.
 It's like everything I did to help this world has backfired."

 "It's complicated and boring to explain, but yes, it is a big deal.
 Consequently, the toons forgot who they were and what their purpose was; but the sun never forgets."

 "But if the sun hadn't left then crime wouldn't have had the advantage of the dark."